-Vietnam is a vast and varied stretch of land brimming with remarkable natural beauty and full of fascinating history.
-However, with so much to see it can be difficult to adequately organise your time.
-To ensure you get the best out of your Vietnamese adventure stick to this itinerary.
+Vietnam is a vast and varied stretch of land brimming with remarkable natural beauty and fascinating history.
+However, with so much to see, it can be difficult to know how to organise your time.
+To ensure you get the most out of your Vietnamese adventure, check out our reliable itinerary.

 Day 1: Arrive in Ho Chi Minh City

-A taxi from Ho Chi Minh’s Tan Son Nhat airport to the city’s centre will take 20 to 30 minutes and will cost no more than $8.
-Be sure to take Vinasun or Mai Linh, as other brands are notorious cheats.
+A taxi from Tan Son Nhat airport to the city centre will take 20-30 minutes.
+Be sure to take a Vinasun or Mai Linh taxi as others are often overpriced.

-After checking in to your hotel get out and explore the streets.
-There is no better way to observe authentic Vietnamese culture than to walk through the madness.
-Find a curbside plastic stool and enjoy a ca phe sua da with the locals.
+After checking in to your hotel, get out and explore the streets.
+There is no better way to observe authentic Vietnamese culture than to walk through the city.
+Find a curbside plastic stool and enjoy a ca phe sua da (iced coffee) with the locals.

-Head towards Nguyen Hue, Ho Chi Minh’s walking street and admire the French colonial architecture.
+Head towards Nguyen Hue, the main walking street in the city, to admire French-colonial architecture.
 The Peoples Committee Building on top of the street is one of the most striking in Vietnam.
-If you’re up for a drink make your way to the roof of the nearby Rex Hotel.
+If you’re up for a drink, make your way to the roof of the nearby Rex Hotel.

-From Nguyen Hue, hop on one of Ho Chi Minh’s many motorbike taxis and make the short trip to Ben Thanh Market.
-This sprawling cavern of tightly packed stalls has everything from clothing and accessories, to jewelry and relatively good Vietnamese food.
-Walk toward the back and grab a bowl of Pho for dinner.
+From Nguyen Hue, hop on one of the many motorbike taxis and make the short trip to Ben Thanh Market.
+This cavern of tightly packed stalls has everything from clothing and accessories, to jewellery and local food.
+Walk toward the back and grab a bowl of pho for dinner.

-For a glimpse into Saigon’s dizzying nightlife walk over to the Pham Ngu Lao area and find a seat on one of the plastic stools along Bui Vien.
-Enjoy a $.50 beer and bathe in the neon lights of backpacker mania.
+To sample the dizzying nightlife of Ho Chi Minh, walk over to the Pham Ngu Lao area and find a seat on one of the plastic stools along Bui Vien.
+Enjoy a cheap beer and bathe in the neon lights of backpacker mania.

 Day 2: Cu Chi Tunnels

-Get up early to catch the shuttle van to your Saigon River speedboat.
-This hour-and-a-half journey is a terrific way to get to the historic tunnels just outside the city.
+Rise early to catch the shuttle van to down to the Saigon River for a luxury speedboat tour to the historic Cu Chi Tunnels, just outside the city.
 The rivers give life to Vietnam and there’s no better way to observe them than by boat.

 After arriving, join your guide and learn about the role the tunnels played in the war.
-For those who don’t get claustrophobic, venture down and shimmy your way through 20, 30, 50, or 100 metres of the secretive underground channels.
-After the tunnel, if you’re up for it, head to the shooting range and pick up an AK-47.
+For those who don’t get claustrophobic, venture down and shimmy your way through the secretive underground channels.

-The boat should get you back to Saigon just in time for an evening drink.
-Head to the Majestic Hotel, just around the corner from Nguyen Hue, and watch the river meander by.
-For dinner head to Hoa Tuc, and try some of the best contemporary Vietnamese in town.
+The boat should get you back to the city just in time for an evening drink.
+Head to the Majestic Hotel, just around the corner from Nguyen Hue, to watch the river meander.
+For dinner, head to one of these recommended restaurants and try some of the best contemporary Vietnamese food in town.

 Day 3: Hanoi

-Leave Ho Chi Minh early so that you have a full day in Hanoi.
-Once you’ve arrived, head to the Old Quarter and start exploring the city’s culture.
+Leave Ho Chi Minh early so you have a full day in Hanoi.
+Once you’ve arrived, head to the Old Quarter and start exploring the city’s rich culture.
+There are plenty of walking tours available to book if you’d like to be led by a local guide.
 This energetic nest of narrow alleys and brick buildings is home to countless merchants and artisans and is a great way to learn about Hanoi’s past.

 Make your way down hidden passageways and have lunch at Highway 4.
 The English-speaking staff will take you on a tour through Vietnam’s culinary history.

-After lunch, grab a Xe Om and head to Hoan Kiem Lake.
-Spend the afternoon lounging under hundred year old trees and let the sounds of the city slip away.
+After lunch, grab a xe om (motorcycle taxi) and head to Hoan Kiem Lake.
+Spend the afternoon lounging under 100-year-old trees and let the sounds of the city slip away.
 For dinner, have an authentic street-side Vietnamese meal.
-Try a bowl of Bun Bo Hue from any of the vendors nearby.
+Try a bowl of bun bo hue from any of the vendors nearby.

 Day 4: Tam Coc in Ninh Binh

-Get an early start, Ninh Binh province is one of the most beautiful in all of Vietnam, making the two-and-a-half hour ride well worth your time.
-Spend the day exploring 10th century temples, biking across open rice fields, and floating down the Ngo Dong River into mysterious caves.
-The towering limestone mountains shooting up thousands of feet enclose Tam Coc in its own little world.
+Get an early start – Ninh Binh province is one of the most beautiful in all Vietnam, making the two-and-a-half-hour ride well worth your time.
+Spend the day exploring 10th-century temples, biking across open rice fields and floating down the Ngo Dong River into mysterious caves.
+The towering limestone peaks enclose Tam Coc in its own little world.

 Day 5 and 6: Ha Long Bay

-Pack a towel and some sunblock and take a private van to what is Vietnam’s most famous tourist attraction.
-Ha Long Bay, a UNESCO Heritage Site, is made up of thousands of limestone mounts jutting up from the sea East Sea.
-There are dozens of different cruises that leave throughout the week from Ha Long City and hostels or hotels in Hanoi often have special deals so check with your front desk before heading out.
+Pack a towel and some suncream and take a private van to what is Vietnam’s most famous tourist attraction.
+Ha Long Bay, a Unesco site, is made of thousands of limestone karsts jutting out of the sea.
+There are dozens of cruises that leave throughout the week from Ha Long City – some lasting a day, others up to two days – plus hostels and hotels in Hanoi often have special deals, so it’s worth checking with the front desk before heading out.

-Once your boat sets sail, find a seat on deck and watch the stunning rock structures grow before you.
-On a two-day cruise you’ll have the opportunity to kayak and cliff dive into incredible blue lagoons.
+Once your boat sets sail, find a seat on the deck and watch the rock structures grow before you.
+On a two-day cruise, you’ll have the opportunity to kayak and cliff dive into incredible blue lagoons.

-One word of note, due to Halong Bay’s popularity, the area can get quite crowded so it’s important to choose the best cruise.
-Not all are equal, and some venture off from the well-trodden areas, providing a much better view of the natural beauty surrounding you.
+One word of note, due to the popularity of Halong Bay, the area can get quite crowded so it’s important to choose the best cruise.
+Not all are equal and some venture from well-trodden areas, providing a much better view of the natural beauty.

 Day 7: Heading Home